< Free Resources

 As discussed above, ASC 842 has a dual model approach for lessee accounting, classifying a lease as either a finance lease or an operating lease which impacts the subsequent accounting.
 The IASB, on the other hand, went with a single model approach for lessee accounting under IFRS 16 with most leases generally accounted for similar to a finance lease under ASC 842.

 IFRS 16 includes an exemption for leases of low-value assets.
 Instead of recognition on the balance sheet, a lessee may elect to recognize lease payments on a straight-line basis over the lease term.
-This exemption can be elected on a lease-by-lease basis.
+Entities elect this exemption on a lease-by-lease basis.
 There is no such exemption under U.S. GAAP.

 Under ASC 842, both lessees and lessors must determine the discount rate at the lease commencement date.